Back when I was walking about Xela, Guatemala years ago…

 And will only be visiting these parts for maybe a month or two…

 But here are my thoughts on the question posed in the title…

 “Are Poor Latin Americans Happier than Americans?”

-Well, I suppose if the poorer Latin Americans living in conditions like the photos show above were happier than Americans…
+Well, I suppose if the poorer Latin Americans living in conditions like like photos I have here are happier than Americans....

 They wouldn’t be risking their lives and uprooting everything to migrate illegally to other countries.

 Be it the Mexican, Guatemalan, Honduran or Salvadorian going to the US…